-When running your business, you should always know what factors to be looking out for and pay attention to for each job to go smoothly.
+When running your business, you should always know what factors to be looking out for and paying the most attention to so each job can go smoothly.
 Which is why using the right toolset can make a major difference in your business's overall success.
-For example, you can see an increase in customer retention, higher levels of team and technician motivation and even an increase in revenue.
-Now for you to completely understand some of the most important field service metrics, we have listed the following below:
+For instance, implementing the right toolset can lead to a boost in customer retention, heightened levels of motivation among your team and technicians, and even an uptick in revenue.
+To completely understand some of the most important field service metrics, we have listed the following below:

 Customer Acquisition Cost (CAC)